 Q. What is The Vermont Independent’s mission?

 A. The Vermont Independent publishes articles, interviews and opinion written by citizen Vermont’repreneurs doing the good work required of us on a wide variety of fronts – finance, fuel, food, agriculture, governance, arts and media, and beyond.
 Some of our writers advocate nonviolent secession and others do not.
 All of our writers are fierce champions of localism and decentralization.
 Our visionary thinkers are helping us imagine a more sustainable and self-reliant Vermont future into which we can invest our time, energy, and financial and spiritual resources as the US of Empire moves into catabolic collapse.
+In publishing our work, we ask three questions:

 Q. Is the 2VR in contact with other U.S.-based secession efforts like #Calexit and the New Hampshire’s Free State Project?